yangchigi/coder/docs/platforms/jfrog.md

 }
 ```

-When pushing the template, you can pass in the variables using the `-V` flag:
+When pushing the template, you can pass in the variables using the `--var` flag:

 ```sh
 coder templates push --var 'jfrog_url=https://YYY.jfrog.io' --var 'artifactory_access_token=XXX'